Name: Amy Bohnert

 Wellness Center Practicum

-Travers, L., Bohnert, A., & Randall, E. (In press).
+Travers, L., Bohnert, A., Randall, E. (2013).
 Adolescent adjustment and affluent communities: The role of goal orientation and motivational climate.
-Journal of Adolescence.
+Journal of Adolescence, 36, 423-428.

-Bohnert, A., & Ward, A. K. (2013).
+Bohnert A. & Ward, A. (2013).
 Making a difference: Evaluating the girls in the game (GIG) after-school program.
 Journal of Early Adolescence, 33, 104-130.